-Dr. Erickson-Adams joined the Bone and Joint Center from East Lansing, Michigan where she completed her fellowship in Primary Care Sports Medicine at Michigan State University.
+Dr. Erickson-Adams joined Bone and Joint Center from East Lansing, Michigan where she completed her fellowship in Primary Care Sports Medicine at Michigan State University.
 She received her medical degree from Rush University Medical Center.
 Dr. Erickson-Adams is specially trained to provide non-operative treatment options for sports-related and active lifestyle injuries including: concussions, fracture management and over-use and misuse conditions.
-While not working, Dr. Erickson-Adams enjoys playing softball & basketball, biking, rollerblading and traveling.
+While not working, Dr. Erickson-Adams enjoys playing softball & basketball, biking and traveling.

 COURTNEY ERICKSON-ADAMS, M.D., Sports Medicine

 Undergraduate degree: Biology and Chemistry – Central Michigan University, Mt.
 Pleasant, MI

 Medical degree: Rush University Medical Center, Chicago, IL

 Residency: Family Medicine – MacNeal Family Medicine, Berwyn, IL